Above, Shevin prays with our students.

 Our Art teacher Mrs. Adderley, worked with our students to create badges that said "Future Voter."

-Please click here for Mr. Scanlon's Monthly Messages for January 2025.
+Please click here for Mr. Scanlon's Monthly Messages for March 2025.